 The Capital One® Venture® Rewards Credit Card is another card that could pay off if you use it for home improvement expenses, particularly if you have upcoming travel plans to pay for.
 This card lets you earn 2x points for each dollar you spend on all purchases.
 When you go to redeem, you can use them for any travel purchase at a rate of one cent per point.

 If you plan to do a big outdoor overhaul, you could sign up for this card and score a pretty big bonus upfront as well.
-Currently, the Capital One® Venture® Rewards Credit Card is offering a one-time bonus of 50,000 points after you use your card for $3,000 in purchases within three months of account opening.
-The signup bonus alone is worth $500 in any type of travel, including flights, hotels, train tickets, and more.
+Currently, the Capital One® Venture® Rewards Credit Card is offering a one-time bonus of 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.

 The information related to The Chase Freedom® credit card has been collected by CreditSoup.com and has not been reviewed or provided by the issuer of this card.